bowmanlab/plate_reader/README.md

-# plate_reader
-Instructions and scripts for the BioTek Synergy H1M
+# Instructions and scripts for our BioTek Synergy H1M